YingruWuGit/HiCKey/README.md

 HiCKey arguments_HiCKey.txt

-For Linux user, type in:
+For Linux user open Terminal, change drive and type in:

-hickey arguments_hickey
+./hickey ./arguments_hickey

-If the terminal shows "bash: ~/hickey: Permission denied", try input "chmod u+x ~/hickey" first and then execute the programe.
+If it shows "bash: ./hickey: Permission denied", try input "chmod u+x ./hickey" first and then execute the programe.

 # Output